JohnL3/pagination/README.md

 return {"results": results, "lis": lis, "nex": nex, "previous": previous, "filter_with": filter_with, 'pages': True}
 ```

-- results: Items retured from database
+- results: Items returned from database
-- lis: list of page numbers for pagination
+- lis: list of page numbers for pagination in the following form it can also contain page: None to indicate pages before and after as shown next.
+  - [{"pages": None},{"pages": 3}, {"pages": 4, "highlight": True}, {"pages": 5}, {"pages": None},{"pages": 6}]
+  - highlight: True ...
+I used this to indicate with css which page i was on
 - nex: the next page for data .. which goes at end of page numbers
 - previous: the previous page for data that goes before page numbers
 - filter_with: used if filtering database